It's Okay To Be Less-Social, Be Quiet, Not Like Sports, And So On

 It's okay not to like everyone you meet

-Some of us are more choosy about who we spend our time with than others.
-We may meet a group of people and not be particularly interested in getting to know them better.
-The ideal person is seen as someone who's friendly and who loves everyone, and who tries to find the best in each and every person they talk to.
-That's hardly a horrible way to be, but someone shouldn't feel like they're broken just because they don't fit that description.
-It's not realistic for every individual.
+For some of us it takes a lot to want to get to know someone better.
+We may meet a group of people and not be particularly keen to hang out with any of them again.
+As long as you're not rude about it, is it really a problem?
+The societal ideal is someone who's friendly and loves everyone, and tries to find the best in each and every person they talk to.
+That's hardly a horrible way to be, but someone shouldn't feel like they're broken, or using overly-high standards to hide from intimacy, just because they don't fit that description.
+It's okay to think, "Wow, this guy's self-absorbed and annoying.
+I don't need to try to discover his inner beauty."

 It's okay not to like small talk

 Small talk can be tedious.
-A lot of people feel that way about it, but sometimes when someone expresses this view they're made to feel like a misanthropic grump who can't accept how to world works.
+A lot of people feel that way about it, but sometimes when someone says they hate it out loud they're made to feel like a misanthropic grump who can't accept how to world works.
 There's nothing wrong with not enjoying every aspect of socializing equally.
-Small talk usually isn't that bad, and it does have its purposes, but I think it's safe to say very few people would sign up to have a four-hour conversation of only that.
+Small talk often isn't that bad, and it does have its purposes, but I think it's safe to say very few people would sign up to have a four-hour conversation of only surface-level fluff.

 It's okay not to like forced socializing events like office parties